uc-cdis/BRH-documentation/docs/14-lauch_with_persistent_paymodel.md

 * Log in and click on Workspace to open the workspace page.

-      ![Select the studies and click "Open In Workspace".][img BRH logo]
+      ![Click on the workspace page, then login.][img open workspace]{: style="height:250px"}

-* Click on Account Information to expand that tab.
+* Click on Account Information to expand that tab *(note that it is usually already expanded)*.

-      ![Select the studies and click "Open In Workspace".][img BRH logo]
+      ![The Account information bar may already be expanded.
+If it is not, you can click on the Account Information to expand it to see the dropdown to select a workspace account.][img expand acct info]{: style="height:250px"}

 * Under "Account" and "Apply for an account", you can click the dropdown to select which workspace account you want to use to launch the VM.

-      ![Select the studies and click "Open In Workspace".][img BRH logo]
+      ![Click the dropdown and select the workspace account you want to use to launch the workspace.][img select wkspc acct]{: style="height:250px"}

       The dropdown will only show workspace accounts that are active.